johnkucera00/Portfolio/README.md

 ### [Python Flask - Login Validation Form Webpage](./LoginValidationWebpage) (Python/HTML)
 #### SDEV 300 Building Secure Python Applications

-In this project, the user was prompted to create a username and password that met a complexity test and could “log in” with it.
-If the input username and/or password was incorrect, the webpage logs the attempt with the user’s IP address.
-After 15 failed attempted, throttling occurs to block that IP address for a specified amount of time.
-To accomplish this task, I utilized exception handling to validate user inputs, a database of IP addresses to match with the user and log the failed attempts, and HTML elements to design the webpage.
+This Python program creates a log in screen that prompts the user for username and password before granting access.
+End user is allowed 15 attempts to log in - after which throttling will occur to block the IP address for a period of time before allowing for retries.
+To accomplish all the requirements of this program, exception handling and maintenance of a database of IP addresses are utilized to process user inputs.
+HTML elements (some egs here) are used to design the webpage.

 ### [Parser & GUI Generator Application](./Parser&GUIGenerator) (Java)
 #### CMSC 330 Advanced Programming Languages